ahmed-ehab-m/otexapptest/README.md

 ## Main Tools and Technologies Used
+### Framework & Language
+#### Flutter: Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+We use Flutter to create a smooth and responsive user interface.
+#### Dart: The programming language behind Flutter.
+Dart is fast, optimized for UI, and provides features like null safety and strong typing for building reliable apps.

-## Architecture : ### Clean Architecture + MVVM (Feature-Based)
+### Architecture
-The project follows a clean, scalable structure separating concerns into Domain, Data, and Presentation layers for better testability and maintainability.
+#### Clean Architecture: A software design pattern that separates the code into layers (Presentation, Domain, Data).
+This makes the app easier to test, maintain, and scale.
+Each layer has its own responsibility and doesn't depend heavily on other layers.

-### Domain: contains business logic and entities.
+Domain: contains business logic and entities.

-### Data: handles repositories, models, and local data sources.
+Data: handles repositories, models, and local data sources.

-### Presentation: contains UI and Cubit classes for state management.
+Presentation: contains UI and Cubit classes for state management.

+### State Management
+#### Cubit: A simplified version of BLoC pattern used to manage the app's state.
+Cubit helps us control how data flows in the app and updates the UI when the data changes.
+It makes the code more organized and predictable.

-## StateManagement : ### Cubit (from flutter_bloc)
+### StateManagement :  Cubit (from flutter_bloc)
 Used for handling app state in a simple yet structured way.
 Each feature has its own Cubit managing its UI logic and data flow.

-## BackEnd : SQLFite
-Used for store static data in strucuture way.
+### Backend/Database
+#### SQLite (sqflite): A local database that stores data directly on the device.
+We use SQLite to cache weather data, enable offline mode, and provide fast access to stored information without needing an internet connection.

 ## Main packages used